 A GREAT CUT PROVIDES BRILLIANCE TO THE DIAMOND

 People often confuse diamond shape with diamond cut.
-Shape of the diamond is the outward appearance and outline.
-When we refer to ‘Cut’ we are referring to the Play of White and Refracted Light the diamond returns.
+The Shape of the diamond is the outward appearance and outline.
+When we refer to ‘Cut’ we are referring to the Perfection of the ‘Art’ of Diamond cutting or the Play of White and Refracted Light the diamond returns.
 The quality of diamond cut is the most crucial part of 4Cs of diamonds.
 A great cut provides brilliance to the diamond.
 Finish and angles of all the diamonds lets you determine the diamond’s ability to handle light that results in its brilliance.

 When a diamond has a good cut, light travels through it easily, adding to its sparkle.
 The light that is passed through the diamond because of cut is alone responsible for making the diamonds shine and increase their desirability.
 If a diamond is not cut properly, light enters through the table after reaching the facets, it leaks out from bottom or side, reducing its brilliance.

 Many gemologists believe that best of diamond cuts are made after following a formula calculated for maximizing the brilliance.
 The formula is in the proportions of the diamond, especially in the context of how depth compares to diameter.
 If you are buying diamonds without GIA certificates, invest some time finding certified diamonds and gain some knowledge for identifying better cuts.
 Pierce Jewelers John Kanable and Chuck Scanlan have extensive knowledge of how these factors relate to beauty and the price of the diamond.
 They have written papers, training manuals and sat on Jewelry Industry Boards discussing these factors.